-PPHP peer education programs prepare teens to be resources for confidential and accurate information on reproductive health issues in their schools and communities.
-All peer educators, recruited from local high schools, take an interactive 15-week training that focuses on effective communication, decision-making, and human sexuality.
-Contact firstname.lastname@example.org to learn more.
+As a teen peer educator, you can serve as a resource in providing accurate information about reproductive health issues in your schools and communities.
+All of our peer educators are recruited from local high schools and are required to take an interactive training that focuses on effective communication skills, decision-making, and human sexuality.
+If you are interested in getting involved, please contact firstname.lastname@example.org.

-Planned Parenthood’s Teen Information and Peer Services (TIPS) program is a peer education project that trains teen educators to provide health and sexuality information and referrals to teenagers residing in Rockland County.
-TIPS peer educators undergo a 15-week training during which they learn to present educational programs on human sexuality, abstinence, sexually transmitted infections, birth control, and HIV/AIDS in both formal and informal settings, and participate in other health-related programs and leadership trainings.
+Our TIPS program is a peer education project that trains teen educators to offer health and sexuality information and referrals to other teenagers of Rockland County.
+To become a TIPS peer educator, you must take 15 weeks of training to learn how to present educational programs on human sexuality, abstinence, sexual transmitted diseases, birth control, and HIV in both formal and informal settings, and participate in other health-related programs and leadership trainings.

 AYLTCHA is a youth leadership program in Westchester County designed to provide young people ages 13-22 with an opportunity to become involved in community planning initiatives regarding adolescent sexual and reproductive health care.
 This program includes youth-led civic engagement activities that address issues related to sexual risk behaviors, increasing access to sexual and reproductive health services, encouraging STD and HIV testing, and drug and alcohol use.